Military history of the Philippines during the Marcos dictatorship: Patronage system in the Armed Forces

+economic development initiatives and gave the AFP significant training and resources to ease it into this expanded role.
+This had the effect of expanding the AFP's presence in the countryside, and also gave Marcos' central government the political benefit of weakening the influence of local politicians.
+Militarization in the countryside also enabled the administration to bulldoze past controversial measures such as dams and infrastructure development.

 Sacking of Commodore Ramon Alcaraz

 One of Marcos' early confrontations with an AFP officer who disagreed with him took place within the first year after he was first elected president.
 Marcos was alleged to have made a deal with smuggler-king Lino Bocalan to restrain the patrols of the Naval Operations Force (NOF) against Smuggling, which was under the command of Philippine Navy Commodore Ramon A. Alcaraz.

 In a radio broadcast on January 11, 1966, Marcos included Alcaraz' name in a list of "corrupt officials" and relieved him of command.
 Alcaraz protested this action and in doing so, also criticized the government's National Defense policy.
 Alcaraz was placed under investigation for these comments, and Undersecretary for National Defense Ernesto Mata gave him an ultimatum, saying he had a choice between retiring and be demoted.
-In Alcaraz' reply to Mata, he said:"You can reduce me to Apprentice Seaman… I don’t care.
+In Alcaraz' reply to Mata, he said:"You can reduce me to Apprentice Seaman… I don't care.
 My father was a farmer, I can go back to being a farmer."

 Bulacan Representative Rogaciano Mercado eventually began a congressional exposé on the matter, and Marcos was forced to back off.
 Vindicated but still angry, Alcaraz chose a session of the House Defense Committee to once again criticize the national defense policy and announce his retirement.
 Alcaraz was applauded as he left the witness stand, and he would thereafter continue to be a staunch critic of Ferdinand Marcos' administration.